mr-blogger-sg/EC2-Instance-Management-via-SMS-with-AWS-Lambda/README.md

 - Start and stop EC2 instances via SMS commands.
 - Notify about the action taken through SNS.

+## How It Works:

+1. Send an SMS with either "start" or "stop" to a number managed by Amazon Pinpoint.
+2. Amazon Pinpoint forwards the message to an SNS Topic.
+3. The SNS Topic triggers an AWS Lambda function that processes the message and performs the action on the EC2 instance.
+4. The Lambda function checks the instance state and either starts or stops it as needed.

 ## Getting Started